-The Foundation concentrates its giving in Boston, New York, Chicago and the San Francisco Bay Area.
+The Foundation concentrates its giving in Boston, New York, Chicago the San Francisco Bay Area, and Philadelphia.
 On occasion we have funded programs with a national focus or organizations outside these metropolitan areas because they are doing vital work that advances our mission.

 The Foundation makes grant awards on a multi-year and on a yearly basis.
 We have a strong track record of renewing grantees, based on their ability to accomplish the work they set out to do and their ability to make program refinements, based on their own assessment of what is working well.